pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 - ~~__I THINK I'VE DONE SOMETHING REASONABLE__ Handle stalemate in the move calculations (should avoid unless it's the only move?)
 (IT IS SURPRISINGLY EASY TO MAKE IT STALEMATE YOU.
 BOO.)~~
 - ~~Handle PGN (can be totally standard)~~

-- Handle checkmate
+- Handle checkmate by restarting the game

 ## Zeno

 - ~~Handle piece animation outside chessboard.js (remove the piece from the board once they move it so that the game doesn't think about it - what about e3?
 Doesn't matter as no response could cause a problem?)~~
 - ~~__NOT SURE WHAT THAT WAS, BUT SEEMS OK NOW__ Why does it seem like the AI grinds to a halt in this version???~~

-- Work on how it looks (does it look too weird when black pieces overlap the square that the Zeno piece is trying to get to?)
+- ~~Work on how it looks (does it look too weird when black pieces overlap the square that the Zeno piece is trying to get to?)~~
-- Implement PGN esp. here since it will help a huge amount to clarify  what's going on?
+- ~~Implement PGN esp. here since it will help a huge amount to clarify  what's going on?
 Particularly  at tinier amounts of distance.
-(Maybe once the distance hits 1px we stop "animating" to avoid weirdness)
+(Maybe once the distance hits 1px we stop "animating" to avoid weirdness)~~
+- ~~__MATHEMATICS MY FRIEND!__ How will PGN work for movement between columns?~~
-- Handle checkmate (notably we may need black to capture white's king since white is both helpless and could have a king move once the game gets going - but ACTUALLY no because any check would simply be checkmate as white's pieces can't move.
-Hah.)
+- ~~Handle checkmate (notably we may need black to capture white's king since white is both helpless and could have a king move once the game gets going - but ACTUALLY no because any check would simply be checkmate as white's pieces can't move.
+Hah.)~~
-- How will PGN work for movement between columns?
+- ~~Restart game on checkmate~~

 ## Tantalus